The Scarecrow (2000 film): Plot

 Meanwhile, Count Grisham, fully aware of the amount of money she has, wants Polly to be his, and constantly attempts to woo her with promises of giving her and the children a good life and home, though Polly is able to see right through his selfish act and continuously turns him down.
 On the day she earns the last silver coin they need, Grisham finds out and sends the workhouse mill overseer, Cheswick, to find Polly's silver.
 Cheswick follows Polly to the old garden, and digs up her money after she leaves, but Scarecrow reveals himself in an attempt to retrieve it and frightens Cheswick, who runs to Grisham's two thugs for help.
 They corner Scarecrow in the old house, where he discovers a magic feather and a message left to him by Ms. Bee Bee, which tells him that the feather (when worn) will turn him human, but that "real life" will never be his until he is willing to give that life for another.

-Scarecrow dons the feather and easily fools Grisham's thugs into believing he is merely a traveler named Feathertop, and they leave, though Cheswick is not convinced.
+Scarecrow dons the feather and easily fools Grisham's thugs into believing he is merely a traveler named Feathertop, and they leave, though Cheswick is not convinced and the money is stolen by Grisham's pet hawk, Razor.
 Meanwhile, Polly returns to the garden to find her money gone, and weeps in despair.
 The next morning, Grisham comes up with a plan to ensnare Polly with his "love spell dance" to make her his by holding a dance contest, with 52 pieces of silver (the exact amount she needs) as the prize.
 Feathertop shows off his dancing skills to a crowd in the town square, which prompts Polly to ask him to teach her and be her partner at the dance.
 During her lesson, the two share a romantic dance and begin to fall in love, until Grisham interrupts to ask Polly to be his partner.
 He is angry to learn that she already has a partner, and on the night of the contest sends his thugs to trap Feathertop so he cannot attend.
 Feathertop escapes the thugs and he and Polly win the contest.
 Feathertop gives all the money to Polly, and the two confess their love for each other, and plan to marry the next morning.